 General.
-Cash and cash equivalents decreased approximately \$0.5 million to \$12.4 million during of the twenty-eight weeks ended July 13, 2008, compared to \$12.9 million at the end of fiscal 2007.
-This decrease was due primarily to \$50.0 million used for the buy back of approximately 1.5 million shares of our common stock, \$41.8 million used for construction of new restaurants and expenditures for facility improvements as well as \$30.3 million used for the acquisition of the 15 Red Robin® franchised restaurants during the second quarter 2008.
-These uses of cash were partially offset by \$52.4 million of cash provided by operating activities.
+Cash and cash equivalents decreased approximately \$6.9 million to \$6.0 million during the forty weeks ended October 5, 2008, compared to \$12.9 million at the end of fiscal 2007.
+This decrease was due primarily to \$50.0 million used for the buy back of approximately 1.5 million shares of our common stock, \$65.2 million used for construction of new restaurants and expenditures for facility improvements, as well as \$30.4 million used for the acquisition of the 15 Red Robin[®] franchised restaurants and one restaurant that had been under construction during the second quarter 2008.
+These uses of cash were partially offset by \$66.9 million of cash provided by operating activities and additional net borrowings under our credit agreement.
 We expect to continue to reinvest available cash flows from operations to develop new restaurants or enhance existing restaurants, repurchase stock and pay down debt.